Machu Picchu Adventure

-Travel with our local guide through the Sacred Valley of the Incas.
-An important source of food for the Inca, the Sacred Valley is a lush agricultural region that continues to supply the city of Cuzco with much of its produce.
-Visit the impressive Pisac ruins and the colourful artisan market (market days only).
-The day trip finishes in the picturesque village of Ollantaytambo, site of another large Inca ruin.
-Here we catch our breath and prepare for the hike ahead.
+Travel through the stunning Sacred Valley of the Incas, visit a Planeterra-supported women's weaving co-op, the impressive Pisac ruins, the colourful artisan market (market days only) and the large ruin site of Ollantaytambo that lies adjacent to the town of the same name where we catch our breath and prepare for the hike ahead.Starting in 2014 travellers will have the chance to visit Huchuy Qosco, an indigenous village previously bypassed by the tourism industry, now running the Planeterra-supported Sacred Valley Community Restaurant and tour in their own village.
+Planeterra has been working with the Ccaccaccollo community since 2005 to develop a viable economic alternative for women by creating a weaving cooperative to sell traditional textiles to travellers.
+Donations by travelers have helped build a community centre supplied with looms and sewing machines for the women to use to expand their production.
+This project allows the women of the Ccaccaccollo community to maintain their cultural heritage and benefit from the tourism industry.
 Ollantaytambo is one of the best examples of an Inca town.
 The town and fortress of Ollantaytambo are strategically situated overlooking the beautiful Urubamba River Valley.
 This major ruin site is known as the best surviving example of Inca urban planning and engineering.
 It is admired for its huge steep terraces guarding the Inca Fortress and for being one of the few places where the Spanish lost a major battle during the conquest.
 Approximate Distance: 95km Estimated Travel Time: 2.30 hours

 Early wakeup early to take the bus up to the historic spiritual centre of the Incas, the "Lost City" of Machu Picchu.
 Tour the ruins with our expert guide, explore on your own or hike up spectacular Wayna Picchu to get away from the crowds.
-In the afternoon return by train to Ollantaytambo or Poroy and will then be transferred by van to Cusco.
+In the evening return by train to Ollantaytambo or Poroy and will then be transferred by van to Cusco.
 Machu Picchu is both the best and the least known of the Inca ruins.
 It is not mentioned in any of the chronicles of the Spanish conquistadors and archaeologists today can do no more than speculate on its function.
 The local Quechua farmers in the area knew of Machu Picchu for centuries, but it was not until an 11-year-old boy led the American historian Hiram Bingham (who was in search of Vilcabamba) to the site on July 24, 1911, that the rest of the world became aware of its existence.
 At that time the site was covered in thick vegetation, and Bingham and his team returned in 1912 and 1915 to clear the growth.
 Over the years, much work has been done on excavating and studying the site.
 Despite these efforts, many unanswered questions remain.
-Ollantaytambo to Aguas Callientes Approximate Distance: 30km Estimated Travel Time: 4.15 hours Aguas Callientes to Cuzco Approximate Distance: 118km Estimated Travel Time: 3.15 hours
+Aguas Callientes to Cusco Approximate Distance: 118km Estimated Travel Time: 3.15 hours

 Transfer to the airport and fly back to Lima for a free final evening on the town.